ETF Portfolio with European ETFs for 2023| Updated: |

 - iShares MSCI World UCITS ETF (Dist): A TER of 0.50% and 5B of assets.

 Honestly, I do not like any of these options.
-The first two funds are simply too small and the last two are too expensive.
-European options for World ETF are pretty poor.
+The first two funds are too small, and the last two are too expensive.
+European options for World ETF are pretty weak.
 But that is the way it is.
 If I had to choose, I would take the HSBC fund.
+But to be honest, the Vanguard is also interesting, although a little expensive.

-I personally try to only invest in distributing funds.
-This is more efficient for tax reasons.
-However, if you are considering investing in accumulating funds as well, you can consider the iShares MSCI World UCITS ETF (Acc).
-It has a TER of 0.20% and a very large AUM of 17B dollars.
+I try to only invest in distributing funds.
+It has several advantages when you are retiring.
+However, if you are considering investing in accumulating funds, you can consider the iShares MSCI World UCITS ETF (Acc).
+It has a TER of 0.20% and a considerable AUM of 17B dollars.
 This iShares ETF is a good fund if you want to invest in accumulating funds.
 It is still more expensive than the HSBC fund.
 But it is much larger.

-That would give an updated portfolio with 0.139% TER.
-This is not so bad a difference but still a significant increase of about 30% of fees.
+That would give an updated portfolio with 0.129% TER.
+The difference is not so bad, but it is still a significant increase of about 30% of fees.
 And the quality of the ETFs is quite inferior.
+And, of course, we would lose 15% of the U.S. dividends.

 Breaking down the world ETF

-Since the European ETFs are not really good, we can try to replicate the performance of the World index by using several ETFs.
+Since the European ETFs for world indices are not great, we can try to replicate the performance of the World index by using several ETFs.
 Here is the composition of the Vanguard World ETF (VT):

 - North America: 58.40%